zygos/wd-material/material/3-frameworks/5-deployment/2-Deploying Containers with Cloud Services.md

 - You can provide access to your database without providing access to your running application.
 - You reduce the risk of losing data if your application machine crashes.

 Various services can host your database.
 Since you are working with SQL in your capstone, you could use AWS RDS.
 However, it is a bit more tricky to set up and maintain.
-If your app will not perform queries 24/7, then a "serverless" user-friendly service, such as [Neon](https://neon.tech/) for PostgreSQL or [Planetscale](https://planetscale.com/) for MySQL would be your best bet.
+If your app will not perform queries 24/7, then a "serverless" user-friendly service, such as [Neon](https://neon.tech/) would be your best bet.
 These services provide "set it and forget it" cloud databases, and they have a sufficient free tier for most capstone projects.

 For our example, we will use a "serverless" database provider.